 Examples of barriers to entry

 5. Geographical Barriers: Geography or locale serves as an example of a natural barrier to entry.
 For instance, a country with an abundant supply of a particular natural resource naturally has market dominance.
 Examples of are oil producing countries such as Saudi Arabia and Iran.
-Countries with no oil deposits cannot essentially enter the oil market.
+Countries with no oil deposits essentially cannot enter the oil market.
 Another example is prime commercial locations within a city.
 A commercial space in a prime location can be costly to own or even rent.
 However, this location is more attractive to the market compared to non-prime location.

 6. Government Regulations: Different forms of government intervention through laws and policies create different examples of barriers to entry.
-For example, zoning allows specific activities in a articular geographic area while excluding others.
-Regulations of certain industries such as telecommunication and air transportation prevent easy entry from startups.
+For example, zoning allows specific activities in a particular geographic area while excluding others.
+Regulations in certain industries such as telecommunication and air transportation prevent easy entry from startups.
 Some jurisdictions require a firm within a particular industry to produce a specified start-up capital.
 Intellectual property laws, tariffs on imports, and restrictive foreign investment laws are other examples of barriers to entry.

 10. Switching Costs: Switching costs refer to the amount of time, energy, and money a consumer must spend to switch from an old product or service to a newer one.
 High switching cost deters a consumer from switching.
 An example of this is switching from an established computer operating system to an operating system introduced by a startup company.
 The switch would be costly if the consumer already owns several hardware components and software applications that are compatible with his or her older operating system.

-11. Vertical Integration: Vertical integration is an organizational structure in which a firms owns and controls other firms or subsidiaries that form part of its entire value chain.
-An example is a firm that owns a subsidiary that produce inputs for its production or a subsidiary responsible for distributing its products.
+11. Vertical Integration: Vertical integration is an organizational structure in which a firm owns and controls other firms or subsidiaries that form part of its entire value chain.
+An example is a firm that owns a subsidiary that produces inputs for its production or a subsidiary responsible for distributing its products.
 Similar with supplier or distribution arrangement, vertical integration gives a firm a competitive advantage, thus deterring potential entrant.

 A note on barriers to entry

-The aforementioned examples of barriers can be considered either as primary barriers or secondary barriers.
+The aforementioned examples can be considered either as primary barriers or secondary barriers.
 Primary barriers to entry are the costs and factors that adhere to the traditional definitions.
 Essentially, these primary barriers correspond to direct costs.
 Examples of primary barriers to entry are government regulations, distribution and supplier agreements, and intellectual property rights, among others

-On the other hand, Secondary barriers to entry are the costs or factors that do not directly correspond to actual barriers themselves but reinforce other barriers to entry, specifically the primary barriers to entry.
+On the other hand, secondary barriers to entry are the costs or factors that do not directly correspond to actual barriers themselves but reinforce other barriers to entry, specifically the primary barriers to entry.
 Furthermore, secondary barriers can also arise due to established tenure or industry presence.
 Examples of secondary barriers to entry are brand loyalty, economies of scale, and network effects, among others.